Surrogacy By State

 How to Become a Surrogate in Alaska

-4. Getting pregnant and keeping in contact with the intended parents during the pregnancy
+4. Get pregnant and keep in touch with the intended parents during the pregnancy

 If you have questions about these surrogacy steps, you can reach out to us today to learn more.